 Because exchange traded futures are affected through regulated exchanges and positions are marked to market on a daily basis, the Company has minimal exposure to credit-related losses in the event of nonperformance by counterparties to such derivative instruments.
 The Company manages its credit risk related to over-the-counter derivatives by only entering into transactions with creditworthy counterparties with long-standing performance records and requiring collateral for all derivatives in accordance with the International Swaps and Derivatives Association and Credit Support Annex ("ISDA"/"CSA") agreements in place with all of its counterparties.
 The Company manages its credit risk related to the freestanding reinsurance derivative by monitoring the credit ratings of the reinsurer and requiring either a certain level of assets to be held in a trust for the benefit of the Company or a letter of credit to be held by the reinsurer and assigned to the Company.
-As of December 31, 2022 and 2021, a non-affiliated reinsurer held assets in trust with an estimated fair value of \$708,031 and \$386,287, respectively, and a letter of credit of \$308,300 and \$702,976, respectively.
+As of December 31, 2023 and 2022, a non-affiliated reinsurer held assets in trust with an estimated fair value of \$732,755 and \$708,031, respectively, and a letter of credit of \$42,401 and \$308,300, respectively.

-(9) Deferred Policy Acquisition Costs
+(9) Deferred Policy Acquisition Costs and Deferred Sales Inducements

-The deferred policy acquisition costs and changes thereto for the years ended December 31, 2022, 2021 and 2020 were as follows:
+The deferred policy acquisition costs and deferred sales inducements and changes thereto for the years ended December 31, 2023 and 2022 were as follows: